Air Fryer Poached Eggs

 Poaching eggs is a cooking technique that involves gently cooking an egg in simmering water.
 The eggs come out soft and moist with a silky, runny yolk.

-The air fryer makes cooking all your favorite breakfast foods easy as can be, from soft and hard boiled eggs to French toast, to crispy hash browns, air fryer fingerling potatoes, and bacon!
+The air fryer makes cooking all your favorite breakfast foods easy as can be, from soft and hard boiled eggs to French toast, crispy hash browns, air fryer fingerling potatoes, and bacon!
 And air frying is soon to be your go-to method for poaching eggs, too!

 Why You’ll Love This Recipe